International Finance

 Q2: Carry trade profitable \(\rightarrow\) \(\lambda_{HML} > 0\)

-• Firms exposed to high-carry currencies face higher cost of equity
+• Firms exposed to high-carry currencies face higher cost of equity.

-Q3: Firm hedges FX \(\rightarrow\) all currency factor loadings \(\rightarrow 0\)
+Q3: Firm fully hedges FX \(\rightarrow\) currency factor loadings \(\approx 0\)

-• Another reason hedging can reduce the cost of capital
+• Another reason hedging can reduce the cost of capital when FX exposure is costly.

 Connection to Valuation